 Myth #2: Shaving Will Make My Hair Grow Thicker or Faster

 Fact: Since hair is essentially protein and keratin, there's no way for it to communicate with your body.
 So while some people believe that shaving causes hair to grow back faster or thicker, this is not possible since your body has no way of knowing whether you shaved or not.
-Interestingly, facial hair (including eyebrows) typically grows thicker as you age, so it could be why shaving is often (wrongly) attributed to making hair grow coarser.
+However, facial hair (including eyebrows) may grow coarser as you age, so it could be why shaving is often (wrongly) attributed to making hair grow coarser.

 Myth #3: Getting Frequent Haircuts Will Make Hair Grow Faster